okta/okta-auth-js/README.md

 You'll also need:

 * An Okta account, called an _organization_ (sign up for a free [developer organization](https://developer.okta.com/signup) if you need one)
+* An Okta application, which can be created using the Okta Admin UI

+### Creating your Okta application

+When creating a new Okta application, you can specify the application type.
+This SDK is designed to work with `SPA` (Single-page Applications) or `Web` applications.
+A `SPA` application will perform all logic and authorization flows client-side.
+A `Web` application will perform authorization flows on the server.

+### Configuring your Okta application

+From the Okta Admin UI, click `Applications`, then select your application.
+You can view and edit your Okta application's configuration under the application's `General` tab.

+#### Client ID

+A string which uniquely identifies your Okta application.

+#### Login redirect URIs

+To sign users in, your application redirects the browser to an Okta-hosted sign-in page.
+Okta then redirects back to your application with information about the user.
+You can learn more about how this works on [Okta-hosted flows](https://developer.okta.com/docs/concepts/okta-hosted-flows/).

+You need to whitelist the login redirect URL in your Okta application settings.

+#### Logout redirect URIs

+After you sign users out of your app and out of Okta, you have to redirect users to a specific location in your application.
+You need to whitelist the post sign-out URL in your Okta application settings.

 ### Using the npm module